sinhp/sinhp.github.io/_talks/2020-12-11-Kripke-Joyal-Semantics-For-Dependent-Type-Theory.md

 [Pittsburgh's HoTT Seminar](http://mathieu.anel.free.fr/seminar.html)

-`Abstract:' Every topos has an internal higher-order intuitionistic logic.
+`Abstract:` Every topos has an internal higher-order intuitionistic logic.
 The so-called Kripke–Joyal semantics of a topos gives an interpretation to formulas written in this language used to express ordinary mathematics in that topos.
 The Kripke–Joyal semantics is in fact a higher order generalization of the well-known Kripke semantic for intuitionistic propositional logic.
 In this talk I shall report on joint work with Steve Awodey and Nicola Gambino on extending the Kripke–Joyal semantics to dependent type theories, including homotopy type theory.

 Here is the link to the talk: [http://www1.maths.leeds.ac.uk/~matpsh/virtualseminar.html](http://www1.maths.leeds.ac.uk/~matpsh/virtualseminar.html)